Post Banner Image

 By Daily Passport Team

 Sure, warm-weather getaways are nice, and there’s no denying the appeal of blazing sun, sand, ocean waves, maybe a pool, a sailboat, and tropical drinks.
-But there’s also fairy tale magic and epic coziness to be found up north and below 32 degrees Fahrenheit: chilly evenings, snowy mornings, pristine, crystalline light, and mountains to ski and traverse.
+But there’s also a certain fairy-tale magic and epic coziness when the temps dip below 32 degrees Fahrenheit.
 Travelers who crave cold-weather climes have many options around the world — destinations with enchanting snow and ice festivals, all matter of winter sports, and record-breaking temperature drops.
-Here are 10 of the coldest cities in the world.
+Here are seven of the coldest cities in the world.

 7. Astana, Kazakhstan